colinstiles/gis-portfolio/README.md

 * Sass ready with lots of commenting
 * Fully responsive
 * Comes with Bootstrap grid system
-* Easy colour changes can be done through simple variable edits
+* Easy color changes can be done through simple variable edits

 ## Contents